python/cpython/Doc/c-api/veryhigh.rst

 the same library that the Python runtime is using.

-.. cfunction:: int Py_Main(int argc, char **argv)
+.. cfunction:: int Py_Main(int argc, wchar_t **argv)

    The main program for the standard interpreter.
 This is made available for programs which embed Python.
-The *argc* and *argv* parameters should be prepared exactly as those which are passed to a C program's :cfunc:`main` function.
+The *argc* and *argv* parameters should be prepared exactly as those which are passed to a C program's :cfunc:`main` function (converted to wchar_t according to the user's locale).
 It is important to note that the argument list may be modified (but the contents of the strings pointed to by the argument list are not).
 The return value will be the integer passed to the :func:`sys.exit` function, ``1`` if the interpreter exits due to an exception, or ``2`` if the parameter list does not represent a valid Python command line.

 .. cfunction:: int PyRun_AnyFile(FILE *fp, const char *filename)